 Julia is from Austria and studied at Graz, University of Technology.
-She completed her internship at Scaramuzza Lab last April, studying her Terrain Mapping project.
+She completed her internship at Scaramuzza Lab in April 2016, studying her Terrain Mapping project.
 Julia was able to fulfill her planned objectives during the internship.

 Did this experience inspire you or enable you to continue your career?